los7key/garden/docs/life/why-get-out.md

 title: Why get out of the Navy
 description: A list of reasons to get out of the Navy at EOS
 date: 2022-05-26
-Last Updated: 2023-03-26
+Last Updated: 2023-05-06
 ---
 ## Introduction

-Back in the day, I was in the [Navy](/life/in-the-navy/).
+Back in the day, I was in the <a href="/life/in-the-navy/" class="hvr-wobble-skew">Navy</a>.
 I served on two ships and two shore duty stations.
 Some times were better than others, but I have no regrets and would absolutely do it again.

 However, there were definitely times when I was not a happy camper for one reason or another.
 I made a list of reasons to get out when I was contemplating orders and whether I should stay in.
 I recently came across the list I made, written by hand on paper, and decided to scan it and put it here.